-When it’s time to buy a new propeller, diameter and pitch are the watchwords.
-To be able to select or upgrade to a new propeller, you must understand these terms and how they translate to real-world performance.
+When it’s time to buy a new propeller for your boat, diameter and pitch are the most important characteristics to research.
+To be able to select or upgrade to a new propeller, you must understand terms like “prop pitch” and how they translate to real-world performance.

-Think of a propeller as you would a car’s axle ratio.
+Prop pitch explained: Think of a propeller as you would a car’s axle ratio.
 The lower the ratio, the more pulling power from a standstill.
 The same is true with a prop.
-The lower the pitch, the better your hole-shot.
+The lower the prop pitch, the better your hole-shot.
 However, this comes at a price: top speed.
 The lower pitch makes the engine reach maximum rpm at slower speeds.

 Conversely, a higher pitch will deliver greater top speeds, but slower acceleration.
-Be aware that lower-horsepower engines can bog down if fitted with a propeller with too high a pitch and diameter, and that can wear heavily on internal engine parts.
+Be aware that lower-horsepower engines can bog down if fitted with an outboard propeller with too high a pitch and diameter, and that can wear heavily on internal engine parts.

 If you’re changing pitch on a recreational boat, remember that each inch of pitch is worth about 200 rpm.
 Lowering the pitch will increase rpm and vice versa.
-For example, going from a 23 pitch to a 21 pitch will increase engine rpm by about 400 revolutions.
+For example, going from a 23-pitch to a 21-pitch propeller will increase engine rpm by about 400 revolutions.

 Perhaps what’s most important is your performance goals.
 Because fixed-blade props either deliver low-end torque or faster top speeds, you can’t have both.
 If you load your boat with tons of diving or fishing gear, you might need a low pitch.
 If you need more speed, a higher pitch is the way to go.